 - It is very hard to monitor each expense item under the expense policy issued if the size of the organization is very big.

-This has been a guide to what is the expense report and its definition.
-Here we discuss features, examples and how to create expense reports along with benefits and drawbacks.
+This article has been a guide to what is the expense report and its definition.
+Here we discuss features, examples, and how to create expense reports along with benefits and drawbacks.
 You may learn more about financing from the following articles –